Skip to content

 Mamba environment

-Please install Mamba following the official instructions.
-We use the Miniforge distribution.
+Please install Mamba following the official instructions (we use the Miniforge distribution).

-Run the following commands to set up the Mamba environment:
+Then run the following commands to set up the Mamba environment:

 git clone https://github.com/jimmyyhwu/tidybot2.git